Assertiveness Without a Word

 When you have to sit at a table for a meeting or lunch, where do you place yourself in relation to others?
 What seat do you choose?

-When you stand, what do you look like?
+When you stand, how do you project yourself?
 Are you upright?
 Do you shift your feet around a lot?
 Do you move your hands around and fumble with things or touch your hair / tie / handbag / jewellery or never know what to do with your hands?
-Are you undermining your assertiveness by drawing attention away from the message to your body language?

 Do you hesitate to make eye contact?
 Or when people make eye contact with you do you look away quickly / look down / stare / giggle / blush?